 Coal and peat

 Coal and peat continue to be used for power generation.
-In 2017 coal and peat accounted for 49% of carbon emissions from electricity generation, despite only accounting for 19% of electricity generated.The result of this is that the carbon intensity of the Irish electricity was the fourth highest in the EU in 2016, despite all our progress on using renewable energy.
+In 2018 coal and peat accounted for 40% of carbon emissions from electricity generation, despite only accounting for 14% of electricity generated.The result of this is that the carbon intensity of the Irish electricity remains one of the highest in the EU, despite all our progress on using renewable energy.

 Energy in Ireland